 Create a community to encourage collaboration

-If we want to speed up the process, it's best to create situations in which people interact naturally, without forcing it.
-In coworking spaces, you can find all kinds of events whose purpose is to provide the place and time for the people who make up the coworking community to meet (with the pandemic, many of these events have migrated to digital formats).
-Encourage cross-departmental training, form mixed teams with personnel from different departments, choose topics in which no department has an advantage, promote the development of soft-skills and design the training in such a way as to include times for simply socialising (those times when people are eating and drinking work especially well) and choose a facilitator with experience in community building who understands that apart from the assistants acquiring knowledge, the important thing is to build a relationship structure within the company.
+If we want to speed up the process, it is best to create situations in which people interact naturally, without any pressure.
+In coworking spaces, you can find all kinds of events with the sole purpose to provide the place and time for people to meet.
+Encourage cross-departmental trainings, form mixed teams with teammates from different departments, choose topics in which no department has an advantage, promote the development of soft-skills and design the trainings in such a way as to include times for social activities.
+For example, social moments where people are eating and drinking have shown to work especially well.
+You can also choose a facilitator with experience in community building who understands that, besides acquiring knowledge, the important thing is to build a relationship structure within the company.
 Oh!
-Involving employees in the choice of themes is always a good policy
+Involving employees in the choice of themes is always a good idea too.

 Offering flexibility makes managing spaces more complex.
 You have to make sure that each member has a space to work at when they go to the coworking office.
-To do so, management tools are used that allow users to reserve any space in advance, even a desk.
-Apart from being able to offer members a quality service, these tools are crucial to managing the business itself: you need to have data on the occupation of the space, since this is an important metric when it comes to making the business profitable.
+To do so, space management tools are used that allow users to reserve any space in advance, even a desk.
+Apart from being able to offer members a quality service, these tools are crucial to managing the business itself: you need to have data on the space occupation, since this is an important metric when it comes to making the business profitable.

 4. A space management tool allows for flexibility without chaos

-If we want to implement a flex-office model, it's essential to use a tool that allows us to optimise the use of the space, monitoring the level of occupation and adjusting the space as needed.
-At the same time, it will allow employees to reserve the spaces they need to carry out their work in the most efficient way possible, while also knowing who they are going to run into that day in the office.
-This allows us to guarantee those who are going into the office that they'll be able to find a free desk or an office, without having to go looking around for one that's available.
+If we want to implement a flex office model, it is essential to use a tool that allows us to optimize the use of the space, monitoring the level of occupation and adjusting the space as needed.
+At the same time, it will allow employees to reserve the spaces they need to carry out their work in the most efficient way possible, while also knowing who they are going to run into when they go to the office.
+This guarantees that those who are going into the office will be able to find a free desk or an office, without having to look around for one that is available.

 This is obviously just the starting point, but it's a good place to start, nonetheless.
-All of these strategies don't produce immediate effects, but they will start to work much sooner than you'd imagine.
+All of these strategies don't produce immediate effects, but they will start to work much sooner than you would imagine.
 When?
-It'll depend on many factors, but what I can assure you is that once the ball is rolling, if you are dedicated to the project, its own inertia will do a large part of the work.
+It will depend on various factors, but once the ball is rolling, if you are dedicated to the project, its own inertia will do a large part of the work.